marcelotto/magma/docs.magma/concepts/modules/Magma/Magma.Artefact.md

 ### ModuleDoc prompt task

 Generate documentation for module `Magma.Artefact` according to its description and code in the knowledge base below.

+Conclude with a list of the `Magma.Artefact` types implemented in Magma.